 While Larry has a had several messages that have resonated with his audience, he is most known for his tactical marketing hacks and as the Quality Score algorithm guy in the industry.
 The message Larry has continuously preached is to “be a unicorn in a sea of donkeys.”
 Why?
 Because unicorns are remarkable, and donkeys are not.

-Sadly, a message on its own is simply not enough; you need something fun and compelling to bring this message to life.
+Sadly, a message on its own isn’t enough to establish a legitimate personal brand; you need something fun and compelling to bring this message to life.
 For Larry, this is his unicorn metaphor.
 In fact, Larry’s unicorn gimmick is so real to me that every time I see a unicorn image or stuffed animal in a toy store, I instantly think of Larry.

 “This metaphor works well because it applies to everything, and doesn’t restrict the content I can create,” says Larry.